Get a Free WorkTrek Demo

 Source: Intelex Blog

-Failure Mode and Effects Analysis (FMEA) systematically identifies and assesses potential failures in systems, products, or processes.
-The goal is to proactively tackle possible issues to enhance the system or process’s performance and reliability.
+Failure Mode and Effects Analysis (FMEA) systematically identifies and assesses potential system, product, or process failures.
+The goal is proactively tackling possible issues to enhance the system or process’s performance and reliability.

 Originating from practices developed by the U.S. military in the 1940s, its consistent use attests to its effectiveness across various sectors.
-Typically applied during new product design stages, when adapting existing products for alternative applications, or while devising control plans that accommodate process changes.
+It is typically applied during new product design stages when adapting existing products for alternative applications or while devising control plans that accommodate process changes.

 The value of FMEA persists well into a product or service’s operational life cycle—not only at inception—and this application breadth is explored extensively within the literature on effect analysis.
 A notable text delving into different approaches surrounding FMEA is ‘Failure Mode and Effect Analysis: FMEA From Theory to Execution’ by D. H. Stamatis.

-This work elaborates on diverse methodologies related to failure mode analysis, offers detailed glossaries pertinent to key terms involved with these methods, and describes how ISO 9000:2000 standards and Six Sigma principles can be integrated within an effective FMEA framework.
+This work elaborates on diverse methodologies related to failure mode analysis, offers detailed glossaries pertinent to key terms involved with these methods, and describes how ISO 9000:2000 standards and Six Sigma principles can be integrated within a practical FMEA framework.

-Failure Mode and Effects Analysis (FMEA) systematically identifies and assesses potential failures in systems, products, or processes.
-The goal is to proactively tackle possible issues to enhance the system or process’s performance and reliability.
+Failure Mode and Effects Analysis (FMEA) systematically identifies and assesses potential system, product, or process failures.
+The goal is proactively tackling possible issues to enhance the system or process’s performance and reliability.

 Originating from practices developed by the U.S. military in the 1940s, its consistent use attests to its effectiveness across various sectors.
-Typically applied during new product design stages, when adapting existing products for alternative applications, or while devising control plans that accommodate process changes.
+It is typically applied during new product design stages, when adapting existing products for alternative applications, or while devising control plans that accommodate process changes.

 Source: ASQ